helidon-io/helidon/docs/modules/security/providers.md

 `jwk-loader.retry`, and the complete retry batch runs inside `jwk-loader.circuit-breaker`.

+If metadata or JWK loading remains temporarily unavailable, optional provider authentication abstains.
+Required provider authentication returns `401 Unauthorized` with a `WWW-Authenticate: Bearer` challenge when header authentication is enabled, and `503 Service Unavailable` otherwise.
+OIDC redirect callback and logout requests return `503 Service Unavailable` for the same temporary source outage.

 By default, an attempt times out after 5 seconds.
 At most two attempts are made, separated by a 200 ms delay, within an 11-second overall retry timeout.
 The 11-second budget accommodates both 5-second attempts and the delay.
 The